Joint FERMA/ ECIIA Conference

-The joint working group, represented risk managers and internal auditors from 8 EU countries and 6 different economic sectors (bank, transport, defense, IT, food services and telecom) has developed recommendations for organizations on innovative ways to internally organize the management of cyber risks.
+A joint working group, representing risk managers and internal auditors from 8 EU countries and 6 different economic sectors (bank, transport, defense, IT, food services and telecom) has developed recommendations for organizations on innovative ways to internally organize the management of cyber risks.